TheMetMan/backdrop-web-install/README.md

 You can then repeat this for the Prod Site.
 ------------------------------------------------------------------------------------
-In real life, you will probably have content added to Production, so will need to reverse the process and pull down to Local before doing updates and testing, then uploading to Dev and PRoduction.
+In real life, you will probably have content added to Production, so will need to reverse the process and pull down to Local before doing updates and testing, then uploading to Dev and Production.